 So, a class is a sort of template for creating a blueprint, but a blueprint is an instance of a class.

 Think of an object as something tangible, like a phone, a record, or a cup.
 Next, think of a class as a group of similar objects.
 For example, you might group “phone”, “tablet,” and “laptop” as a class called “mobility,” and “record”, “CD”, and “cassette” into a class labeled “music.”

 More importantly, however, OOP adheres to 4 principles:

 - Encapsulation: when an object can keep its state private (within a class).

-- Abstraction: a natural extension of Encapsulation which makes it possible for objects to only reveal operations relevant for other objects.
+- Abstraction: a natural extension of Encapsulation, which makes it possible for objects to only reveal operations relevant to other objects.
 For example, you get in your car and press the Start button.
 You don’t have to know how everything works under the hood, to drive.

 - Inheritance: makes it possible to create a child class that is derived from a parent class that reuses all fields and methods from the parent.

 - Polymorphism: makes it possible for objects to take on more than one form based on the context in which it is used.

 One of the biggest benefits that drives OOP is that it makes it much easier to collaborate on the development process, especially when a project is divided into groups.
 This is made possible by code reusability, scalability, and efficiency.

 With that said, let’s take a look at the top OOP programming languages that are currently available.

 |Simple, secure, an official Android language, robust, platform-independent.||Slow, requires a lot of memory, poor GUI.|